serendipityinlife/serendipityinlife.github.io/_posts/2022-07-26-Post 233 - Will Not Say Bye.md

 but he always lives in his imagination, she lives her life as well, and the reality does not fit at all
 <br/>
 <br/>
-like he happens to show up in downstairs thinking maybe she could just go down stair for a walk,
+like he happen to show up in downstairs thinking maybe she could just go down stair for a walk,
 <br/>
 but cannot
 <br/>
 <br/>
 like he thinking may be the lastnight in shenzhen she will be at home, and he could show up and ask her finish shaving his mustache
 <br/>
-but of coz she will have fun outside
+but of coz she will be having fun outside
 <br/>
 <br/>
 selfish him .